biostats-r/biostats.tutorials/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# data.handling
+# biostats.tutorials

 <!-- badges: start -->

 <!-- badges: end -->

-The data.handling package includes several tutorials to reach reproducible data analysis with R with the tidyverse package.
+The biostats.tutorials package includes several tutorials to reach reproducible data analysis with R with the tidyverse package.

 # Data handling with tidyverse